Receive Focus insights straight to your inbox

 The GWF Open Learning Academy reaches over 5500 scholars per week from 20 schools.
 A further 440 youth are enrolled annually in adult learning and career training academies.

 The foundation works with Stanford University to provide cloud-based learning and to deliver world-class education.
 Through these courses, learners are able to be absorbed easily into the wildlife economy fulfilling various roles that are key to the functioning of the ecosystem.

-Tackling the issue of youth unemployment in rural areas
+Addressing the problems of youth unemployment in rural areas

 Some Investec interns are graduates of the GWF and have been placed in administration, information technology, human resources as well as engineering and conservation services roles.

 GWF interns start work already empowered with critical skills such as digital access which is crucial for a thriving tourism sector.

 “Tourism is a big opportunity in terms of jobs in the conservation sector.
 So, it’s really about getting our neighbouring communities into that economy and bringing them into the ecosystem and unlocking those benefits for them,” said Loma Powrie, Sabi Sands Pfunanani Trust CEO.

 “It’s not just about education and moving people into a job because of what we experienced with some of the candidates is that nobody in their family had worked before so work-readiness training is also very important,” said Powrie.

 Care for Wild Rhino Sanctuary - creating jobs in the local community